Casper the Friendly Ghost filmography

-A list of the Famous Studios theatrical cartoons featuring Casper the Friendly Ghost.
+Paramount Pictures' Famous Studios produced three theatrical shorts featuring Casper the Friendly Ghost from the Noveltoon series: The Friendly Ghost in 1945, There's Good Boos To-Night in 1948, and A Haunting We Will Go in 1949.
+From 1950 to 1959, Paramount produced a series of Casper the Friendly Ghost theatrical shorts.

 Filmography

 Home media

 Numerous Casper cartoons were released on home video by Universal Studios (via MCA Inc.).
 In 2011, Shout!
 Factory released a DVD set titled Casper the Friendly Ghost: The Complete Collection - 1945-1963 which contains The Friendly Ghost, There's Good Boos To-Night, A Haunting We Will Go, all 55 theatrical cartoons, and all 26 episodes of The New Casper Cartoon Show.

 The 2D full screen version of Boo Moon was later reissued as the home media stand-alone reissue on VHS and Laserdisc released in the 1990s and distributed by MCA Universal Home Video.
-Released on VHS along with Gandy Goose and Sourpuss in Dingbat Land, standalone HarveyToon reissue of the short Crazy Town, and the Harvey Films reissue of The Seapreme Court featuring Little Audrey by United American Video.
+It was released on VHS along with Gandy Goose and Sourpuss in Dingbat Land, a standalone HarveyToon reissue of the short Crazy Town, and the Harvey Films reissue of The Seapreme Court featuring Little Audrey by United American Video.